WhoaThatCombo/AC-evo-content-manager-/README.md

 # Assetto Corsa EVO Content Manager

+WARNING THIS IS CURRENTLY FOR TESTING PURPOSES AND IS VERY UNFINISHED

 A desktop app for hosting modded AC EVO multiplayer: content, server profiles, live telemetry, and the self-hosted lobby that makes joining possible at all.